AbsaOSS/enceladus/_docs/2.0.0/usage/run.md

 ## Requirements and deploy

-For description of requirements and depploy see the [README.md](https://github.com/AbsaOSS/enceladus/blob/master/README.md#how-to-run) in the the project root.
+For description of requirements and deployment see the [README.md][project-readme] in the project root.

 ## Running Standardization

 ```
 <spark home>/spark-submit \
 --num-executors <num> \